MHS 25-26

 Thank you, Mr. Holden, for investing your time and passion in our students.
 It was an honor and a privilege to learn from you—your encouragement will carry onto the course and beyond!

-Thank you Seymour Bank
+Thank You Seymour Bank

 Congratulations to Melanie Skidmore , who was awarded a $1,000 grant from Seymour Bank!
 She put the funds to incredible use by replacing the 30 year old classroom chairs.
 Thanks to this grant, her students now have upgraded to these sturdy, comfortable seating.
 What an amazing addition for her students!